S3 method for class 'mid.breakdown'

 vline

 logical.
-If TRUE, the vertical line is drawn at zero or the intercept.
+If TRUE, a vertical line is drawn at the zero or intercept line.

 catchall